FOREX-Euro holds line on dollar, drops against sterling

 By Daniel Bases

-NEW YORK, May 12 (Reuters) - The euro held steady against the dollar and advanced against the yen on Monday, unperturbed by the weekend referendum in Ukraine in which pro-Russian rebels declared victory in a self-rule vote, further escalating tensions.
+NEW YORK, May 12 (Reuters) - The euro held modest gains against the dollar and yen on Monday, unperturbed by the weekend referendum in Ukraine in which pro-Russian rebels declared victory in a self-rule vote, further escalating tensions.

 Against sterling however, the euro fell to a 16-month low on growing bets the European Central Bank will ease monetary policy just as the Bank of England prepares to raise interest rates.